To the Members

 The Risk Management Committee monitors the Risk management practices of the Company.The Committee meets periodically and reviews the potential risks associated with theCompany's business and discusses steps taken by the management to mitigate the same.

 The Board of Directors reviewed the risk assessment and procedures adopted by theCompany for risk control and management and is of the opinion that there are no riskswhich may threaten the existence of the Company.

 Details of Employee Benefit Scheme

-The disclosures as required under Regulation 14 of SEBI (Share Based Employee Benefits)Regulations 2014 is given in Annexure B to this Report.
-The certificate from thestatutory auditors of the Company will be made available during the Annual General Meetingstating that Redington Employee Stock Option Plan 2008 and Redington Stock AppreciationRight Scheme 2017 have been implemented in accordance with SEBI (Share Based Employee Benefits) Regulations 2014and the resolution passed in the general meeting is also appended thereto.
+The disclosure as required under Regulation 14 of SEBI (Share Based Employee benefits)Regulations 2014 is enclosed to this Report as Annexure B. A Certificate from theStatutory Auditors of the Company will be made available during the Annual General Meetingstating that Redington Employee Stock Option Plan 2008 and Redington Stock AppreciationRight Scheme 2017 have been implemented in accordance with SEBI (Share Based Employeebenefits) Regulations 2014 and as per the resolutions passed by the shareholders.

 Information on Conservation of Energy and Technology Absorption

 The operations of your Company involve low energy consumption.
 Adequate measures havehowever been taken to conserve energy by way of optimizing usage of power andvirtualization of Data Centre.

 Effort made towards technology absorption: